shivaraman83/cli-xray-component-scan-plugin/README.md

    }

    ```
+### Dependency
+   This plugin uses this dependency during execution
    https://git.jfrog.info/projects/DEVOA/repos/magic/browse - Contains the code which scans a Github URL containing a Go Lang project and returns the dependency tree

 ### Environment variables